• Menu

 Drifting in my float tube, in the dead of night on a loch in Shetland, during the “Simmer Dim” (when it doesn’t get darker than twilight).
 I found myself drifting towards a pod of big brown trout feeding close to the lee shore of a loch on the Northern Island of Unst.

 I was able to manoeuvre gently in to a stable position which allowed me to cover these fish.
 Like an SAS sniper I remained undetected.
 I spotted a bigger fish moving 20ft away, and this was my focus.
-I was prepared, a ginked Sedgehog was gently placed it in the path of the feeding fish.
+A ginked Sedgehog was gently placed it in the path of the feeding fish.
 In the half light, I could just see the wake it created.
 I twitched it in the surface, enticingly and surely in view of that fish..
 All of a sudden, he kicked his tail, a massive bow wave appeared behind the fly, followed by a heavy take.
 I was into a very big fish..

 Float Tubing or Belly Boat some basics